Helmut Schmidt: Chancellor of West Germany (1974–1982)

 Schmidt was the first world leader to call upon newly elected French president François Mitterrand, who visited Bonn in July 1981.
 The two found themselves in "complete agreement" on foreign policy matters and relations with the United States and the Soviet Union, but differed on trade and economic issues.

 By the end of his term, however, Schmidt had turned away from deficit spending, due to a deteriorating economic situation, and a number of welfare cuts were carried out, including smaller increases in child benefits and higher unemployment and health contributions.
 Large sections of the SPD increasingly opposed his security policy, while most of the FDP politicians strongly supported that policy.
-While representatives of the left wing of the Social Democratic Party opposed reduction of the state expenditures, the FDP began proposing a monetarist economic policy.
+While representatives of the left wing of the Social Democratic Party opposed a reduction in state expenditures, the FDP began proposing a monetarist economic policy.
 In February 1982, Schmidt won a motion of confidence; however, on 17 September 1982, the coalition broke apart, with the four FDP ministers leaving his cabinet.
 Schmidt continued to lead a minority government composed only of SPD members, while the FDP negotiated a coalition with the CDU/CSU.
 During this time, Schmidt also headed the Ministry of Foreign Affairs.
 On 1 October 1982, the FDP supported a CDU-proposed constructive vote of no confidence, ousting Schmidt in favour of CDU chairman Helmut Kohl as the new chancellor.
 This was the only time in the history of the Federal Republic that a chancellor was removed from office in this way.